 Four Words That Teach Financial Literacy

-We’ve officially been helping parents teach their kids to think before they buy for over a year now.
+We’ve officially been helping parents teach their kids to think before they buy for three years now.
 During that time, we’ve had the privilege of witnessing many an “aha moment”, such as:

-- When a child begins to understand that maybe they’ve overestimated how much they will use a new toy (e.g. perhaps not exactly 1,095 times, also known as seven days a week, for twelve months of the year, for three consecutive years…); or
+- When a child begins to understand that they have probably overestimated how much they will use a new toy (e.g. probably not 1,095 times, a.k.a. seven days a week, twelve months of the year, for three consecutive years…); or

 We love these moments of awareness, because we know they lead to the development of money-smarts.
 What can we say?
 We are FLGs (Financial Literacy Geeks)!

 Although people seem to enjoy the clear and simple format of our online/mobile tools, we have come to understand that a small glossary of terms might be helpful for uninitiated first-time “Gift Survey” users.
 So we’ve prepared the below-noted.
 Consider printing it off and placing it on the fridge or bulletin board.
 When your kids ask you what “that list of words and definitions” is for, you can tell them it’s the “Gifting Sense Glossary”, written to help make thinking before you buy, even easier than we’ve already made it.

 From all of us and ours, to all of you and yours, we wish you a very Merry Christmas, a Happy Hanukkah, and the healthiest of New Years.
 In 2019, let’s continue to give kids everywhere one of the best gifts ever: Financial Literacy.

 Price: The amount of money a store charges for something it sells.

 Sales Tax: An amount of money, in addition to the price, that is added to an item’s total cost.
 Sales Tax is charged by the government, but collected by stores.
 The government uses collected sales tax to pay for things like roads, schools, and hospitals.
 Sales Tax rates vary by province or state.